-EMPSTAT reports whether sample adults were working--working for pay, performing seasonal or contract work, or working at a job or business but NOT for pay--last week.
+EMPSTAT reports whether sample adults were working last week--working for pay; temporarily absent due to illness, vacation, family or maternity leave, or another reason; performing seasonal or contract work; or working at a job or business but NOT for pay (WHYNOWK2).
 Responses of "no" include both sample adults who were part of the labor force but unemployed and sample adults who were out of the labor force.
 Additional detail about reasons for not working in the past week can be found in WHYNOWK2.
 Before 2019, EMPSTAT reports whether persons were part of the labor force--working or seeking work--and, if so, whether they worked, had a job or business from which they were temporarily absent, or were looking for work or on layoff during the preceding two weeks (for 1969-1996) or during the preceding week (for 1997-2018).

 In 1969-1996, EMPSTAT is a summary recode of responses to a series of questions.

 In 1969-1973 interviewers first asked, "Did [person] work at any time last week or the week before - (For females): not counting work around the house?"
 This question was also asked in 1974-1981, but the wording in these years omitted the instructions "For females" before the phrase "not counting work around the house."
 In 1982-1996 the question wording was changed to, "During those 2 weeks, did [person] work at any time at a job or business, not counting work around the house?
 (Include unpaid work in the family farm/business.)

 If the answer to the initial question asked in 1969-1996 was negative, interviewers asked whether the person had a job or business, even though he/she did not work during the reference period.
 The final questions used to categorize current employment status in 1969-1996 were, "Was he looking for work or on layoff from a job [during those 2 weeks]?" and, if yes, "Which--looking for work or on layoff from a job?"